1. Introduction

 Throughout our research, we commonly referenced the Meeus-Crocetti Model, which outlines five career identity statuses, each characterized by distinct needs, motivations, and behaviors.

-I implemented a questionnaire based on the Meeus-Crocetti Model to help identify each student's identity status.
-Upon logging into ExploreCareers for the first time, students complete the questionnaire and are prompted to reflect on whether they resonate with their assigned status.
-This not only allows us to provide relevant guidance, but also helps students gain introspection into their career journeys.
+I adapted and implemented a questionnaire based on the Meeus-Crocetti Model to help identify each student's identity status.
+When students log into ExploreCareers for the first time, they complete the questionnaire and are encouraged to reflect on whether the assigned identity status resonates with them.
+Because career identity evolves over time, I also included an option for students to retake the questionnaire and update their status.
+We found that this process promotes introspection into their career journeys and can help the platform prioritize information/resources suited to each student's current needs.

 "I like it.
 I've never really thought about this being like different stages in figuring out what job I want.
 So, I think this really helps me think through it."